Wenkay/obsidian-auto-editing-mode/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm run build` to compile the plugin
 4. The compiled plugin will be in the `main.js` file

-## Configuration

-Currently, the plugin does not have any configurable settings.
-The timeout is fixed at 10 seconds.

 ## Support